iliakan/javascript-book/en/01-basics/02-first-steps/03-variables-and-statements.md

 )
 [/js]

-Javascript tries to be even smarter than that.
+JavaScript tries to be even smarter than that.
 The output in the example below is `8`, the newline is ignored.
 And don't ask me why.
 [js run]
 var b = 2 * 2
 + 4